by Liberty Henwick

-Book One Johannesburg - A Weekend in October 2004
+Chapter One Johannesburg - A Weekend in Oct 2004

 Jennifer Pendergast had twenty two pairs of heels - one pair of shoes for each working day of the month plus two extra.
 And twenty two different lipstick shades – which she picked not according to their colour but only if they had interesting names.
 It was her...